aelveborn/Wii-Scale/README.md

 	sudo python setup.py install
 	sudo npm install

-If you are a developer and whant to contribute to the development, this is some nice commands to know about.
+If you are a developer and whant to contribute to the project, then this is some nice commands to know about.

 Run: